deathping1994/radius/README.md

 ## Distance Calculation

-This program uses Bounding box method for filtering out most of the non matching locations and once the working set is limited, Hoversine Formula is used to calculate distance.
+This program uses Bounding box method for filtering out most of the non matching locations and once the working set is limited, Haversine Formula is used to calculate distance.
 All the lat/long are stored in radians to avoid doing the conversions at runtime on SQL server.

 ## Database Indexes